 Set among orchards, the Tandem tasting house is small and inviting.
 It features a white barn exterior.
 A tandem bicycle hangs above the front door.

 Tandem offers many different apple cider options.
 These range from sweet, to tart, to dry.
 Don’t forget to sample the well-known Smackintosh cider made from McIntosh, Rhode Island Greening, and Northern Spy apples.

 Tandem’s indoor tasting room and outdoor patio seating are intimate environments.
 They are perfect for sampling cider, soaking in views, and enjoying snacks such as pickled eggs and peanuts in the shell.

-More to Explore During Traverse City Cherry Blossom Season
+More to Explore During Michigan Cherry Blossom Season

 You can’t go wrong with a spring tour of Traverse City cherry blossoms.
 Make the trip even more enjoyable with an overnight stay at a Traverse City luxury hotel or have a meal at one of the best local restaurants in Traverse City!

 If you’re planning on staying in the area for a few days, there’s so much to see and do around you.